|

 Modify init.ora file ($ORACLE_HOME/dbs/inittstsb1.ora):

-parameters into the Standby init.ora file to support both the modes of
+Add/Modify the below parameters into the Standby init.ora file to support both

-$ORACLE_HOME/dbs/initttstsb<n>.ora file on each node to point to
+(3) Create $ORACLE_HOME/dbs/initttstsb<n>.ora file on each node to point

 *.db_unique_name='TSTSB'